 - 3. The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act, the Register of Contracts or Arrangements in which the directors are interested, maintained under Section 189 of the Act, and the relevant documents referred to in the Notice will be available electronically for inspection by the members during the AGM.
-All documents referred to in the Notice will also be available electronically for inspection without any fee by the members from the date of circulation of this Notice up to the date of AGM.
-Members seeking to inspect such documents can send an email to investor@dutronindia.com at least 48 hours before the AGM. - 4.
-Members seeking any information with regard to the accounts or any matter to be placed at the AGM, are requested to write to the Company on or before Saturday, 22nd August, 2020 through email on investor@dutronindia.com.
+All documents referred to in the Notice will also be available electronically for review without any fee by the members from the date of circulation of this Notice up to the time of AGM.
+Members seeking to inspect such documents can send an email to investor@dutronindia.com 48 hours before the AGM. - 4.
+Members seeking any information concerning the accounts or any matter to be placed at the AGM are requested to write to the Company on or before Saturday, 11th September, 2021, through email on investor@dutronindia.com.
 The same will be replied by the Company suitably. - 5.
 The Equity Shares of the Company is listed at the Stock Exchange, Mumbai (BSE), Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai 400 001 (Company Code: 517437).
-The annual listing fee for the financial year 2020-21 has been paid to the Stock Exchange. - 6.
-The Register of members and the Share Transfer Books of the Company will remain closed from 29th August, 2020 to 4th September, 2020 (both days inclusive).
-The record date will be 28th August, 2020 for considering eligibility to vote at AGM and receive dividend, if approved at the AGM.

-7. None of the directors except Shri Rajendra Desai is interested in resolution specified under item 3 of ordinary business.
+The annual listing fee for the financial year 2021-22 has been paid to the Stock Exchange. - 6.
+The Register of Members and the Share Transfer Books of the Company will remain closed from 8th September, 2021 to 14th September, 2021 (both days inclusive).
+The record date will be 7th September, 2021 for considering eligibility to vote at AGM and receive the dividend, if approved at AGM. - 7.
+Director Shri Sudip B. Patel is interested in item no 3 of the ordinary business.
+Shri Rasesh H. Patel, Shri Alpesh B. Patel and Smt Kapilaben H. Patel, the directors of the company shall be deemed to be interested in item 3 being relatives of Shri Sudip B. Patel.
+The other relatives, if any, of Shri Sudip B. Patel shall be deemed to be interested to the extent of their shareholding interests. - 8.
+None of the directors except Shri Mitesh C. Shah is interested in resolution specified under item 4 of ordinary business.
+The relatives of Shri Mitesh C. Shah, if any, shall be deemed to be interested to the extent of their shareholding interest.

-8. Dividend Related Information
+9. Dividend Related Information

-Subject to approval of the Members at the AGM, the dividend will be paid within a week from the conclusion of the AGM, to the Members whose names appear on the Company's Register of Members as on the Record Date, and in respect of the shares held in dematerialized mode, to the Members whose names are furnished by National Securities Depository Limited and Central Depository Services (India) Limited as beneficial owners as on that date.
+Subject to the approval of the Members at the AGM, the dividend will be paid within a week from the conclusion of the AGM, to the Members whose names appear on the Company's Register of Members as on the Record Date, and in respect of the shares held in dematerialized mode, to the Members whose names are furnished by National Securities Depository Limited and Central Depository Services (India) Limited as beneficial owners as on that date.
 Payment of dividend shall be made through electronic mode to the Shareholders who have updated their bank account details.
-Dividend warrants / demand drafts will be dispatched to the registered address of the shareholders who have not updated their bank account details, after normalization of the postal service.
-Shareholders are requested to register / update their complete bank details:
+Dividend warrants/demand drafts will be dispatched to the registered address of the shareholders who have not updated their bank account details.
+Shareholders are requested to register/update their complete bank details: